-Goal of Program:Following in the footsteps of St. Francis and St. Clare, participants in FMS programs live out Franciscan values by walking in solidarity with people who are economically poor or are marginalized in Latin America, the Caribbean, and in the United States.
-FMS program alumni use their life-changing experiences to continue living out the Gospel values and addressing social injustices in their home communities.// OVERSEAS LAY MISSION PROGRAM: Missioners serve alongside community members, assisting with local ministries that strive for peace, justice, and hope.
+Participants live out Franciscan values by striving to be in solidarity with people who are economically poor or marginalized in Latin America, the Caribbean, and the U.S. Alumni use their life-changing experiences to continue living out the Gospel values and addressing social injustices in their home communities.
+OVERSEAS LAY MISSION PROGRAM: Missioners serve with local ministries that strive for peace, justice, and hope – and focus on presence, accompaniment and relationship.
 FMS believes in the wisdom of economically poor communities and in the fundamental dignity of every individual.
-Missioners engage in ministries that focus on presence, accompaniment and relationship.// The DC SERVICE CORPS equips compassionate young adults to become future nonprofit servant leaders.
-Participants will address issues of poverty and injustice through a year of service with local nonprofits in Washington, DC.
-Volunteers use their gifts while further developing their leadership skills to more faithfully serve in the nonprofit sector.// SHORT-TERM MISSION AND GLOBAL AWARENESS TRIPS to Washington, DC, Bolivia and Guatemala expose participants to the economic and social realities faced by local communities.
-These experiences of service, educational workshops, cultural excursions, group discussions and guided reflections deepen participants’ understanding of social justice issues and different cultural practices.
+The DC SERVICE CORPS participants will address issues of poverty and injustice through a year of service with local nonprofits in Washington, DC.
+Volunteers develop servant leadership skills and live out their faith through justice-focused ministries.
+SHORT-TERM MISSION AND GLOBAL AWARENESS TRIPS to Washington, DC, and Guatemala expose participants to the economic and social realities faced by local communities.

 Type of Placement